booiykie/coins/README.md

 1. Study the https://www.coingecko.com/en/api and different endpoints, focused mostly on the coin listing, and date ranged market data endpoints.
 2. Investigate the python wrapperr library, pycoingecko.
-3. Setup the project skeleton and dependency in a virtual environment using pyenv.
+3. Setup the project skeleton and dependency in a *virtual environment using pyenv*.
 4. Create function views for the required endpoints accepting only `GET` requests.
 5. Instantiate the API wrapper library with every request.
 Started with the coin list API view.
 6. Added a Json render, as insinuated by requirement, and a throttling class and decorator to try out API throttling.